Ethanol precipitation

-Ethanol precipitation is a method used to purify and/or concentrate RNA, DNA, and polysaccharides such as pectin and xyloglucan from aqueous solutions by adding ethanol as an antisolvent.
+Ethanol precipitation is a method used to purify and/or concentrate RNA, DNA, and polysaccharides such as pectin and xyloglucan from aqueous solutions by adding salt and ethanol as an antisolvent.

+In DNA extraction, after separating DNA from other cell constituents in water, DNA is precipitated out of solution by neutralizing it with positively charged ions.
+The addition of ethanol to the solution is necessary to reduce the polarity of the solvent and allow the positively charged ions to interact with the negatively charged phosphate groups of DNA.

 DNA precipitation

 Theory

-DNA is polar due to its highly charged phosphate backbone.
-Its polarity makes it water-soluble (water is polar) according to the principle "like dissolves like".
+DNA is typically separated from other cell constituents in a two-phase solution of phenol and water.
+Due to its highly charged phosphate backbone DNA is polar and will concentrate in the water phase while lipids and proteins will concentrate in the phenol phase.

-Because of the high polarity of water, illustrated by its high dielectric constant of 80.1 (at 20 °C), electrostatic forces between charged particles are considerably lower in aqueous solution than they are in a vacuum or in air.
+To precipitate the DNA out of the water, the negatively charged phosphate groups of the DNA backbone are neutralized by the addition of positively charged ions from a salt.
+But because of the high polarity of water, illustrated by its high dielectric constant of 80.1 (at 20 °C), the positively charged ions are shielded and unable to interact with and neutralize the negatively charged phosphate groups of DNA.

 This relation is reflected in Coulomb's law, which can be used to calculate the force acting on two charges $q_1$ and $q_2$ separated by a distance $r$ by using the dielectric constant $\varepsilon_r$ (also called relative static permittivity) of the medium in the denominator of the equation ($\varepsilon_0$ is an electric constant):

 At an atomic level, the reduction in the force acting on a charge results from water molecules forming a hydration shell around it.
 This fact makes water a very good solvent for charged compounds like salts.
-Electric force which normally holds salt crystals together by way of ionic bonds is weakened in the presence of water allowing ions to separate from the crystal and spread through solution.

-The same mechanism operates in the case of negatively charged phosphate groups on a DNA backbone: even though positive ions are present in solution, the relatively weak net electrostatic force prevents them from forming stable ionic bonds with phosphates and precipitating out of solution.